icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [Biscuit](https://www.clever-cloud.com/blog/engineering/2021/04/12/introduction-to-biscuit/) - Biscuit merge concepts from cookies, JWTs, macaroons and Open Policy Agent.
 “It provide a logic language based on Datalog to write authorization policies.
 It can store data, like JWT, or small conditions like Macaroons, but it is also able to represent more complex rules like role-based access control, delegation, hierarchies.”

-- [Oso](https://github.com/osohq/oso) - A batteries-included library for building authorization in your application.

 - [Cerbos](https://github.com/cerbos/cerbos) - An authorization endpoint to write context-aware access control policies.

 ### ABAC frameworks